Tuesday, November 14, 2017

 54. You Take My Breath Away

-Let's stick with A Day at the Races piano ballads shall we?
-Freddie's "You Take My Breath Away" opens with some of his very most gorgeous vocal harmonies, this time handled exclusively by the frontman as opposed to the usual mix of himself, Roger, and Brian.
-The song has a dash of forlorn mood to it and is very sparely arranged compared to Queen standards, (Roger Taylor only steps in to provide some cymbal flourishes).
+Let us stick with A Day at the Races piano ballads shall we?
+Freddie's "You Take My Breath Away" opens with some of his most gorgeous vocal harmonies, this time handled exclusively by the frontman as opposed to the usual mix of himself, Roger, and Brian.
+The song has a dash of forlorn mood to it and is sparely arranged compared to Queen's usual bombastic standards, with Roger Taylor only stepping in to provide some cymbal flourishes.

 53. Some Day One Day

-Brian May opted to perform three independent guitar solos during the fade-out to his "Some Day One Day" track on Queen II, which is unique in the fact that far more commonly, the axe legend would instead harmonize a single lead to a near comically marvelous extent.
+Brian May opted to perform three independent guitar solos during the fade-out to his "Some Day One Day" track on Queen II, which is unique in the fact the axe legend would more commonly harmonize a single lead to a pristine extent.
 This was also the first Queen song that he wrote and sang entirely alone.
-Never a live staple or even put out as a b-side, it's a wondrous and very lush ending to May's part of the album's "Side White".
+Never a live staple or even put out as a b-side, it is a wondrous and lush ending to May's part of the album's "Side White".

 52. Who Needs You

 John Deacon back at it again with another excellent song on an album where he had more than one excellent song appear, this time being News of the World.
 "Who Needs You" is the only bossa nova in Queen's entire catalog and there was no better a record for it to logically fit on than News, which was all over the place on every other track as well.
-Deacon consistently delivered the least heavy material to the band, which was necessary and welcomed to their repertoire being as varied as possible.
+Deacon consistently delivered the least heavy material to the band, which was a necessary and welcomed addiction to their repertoire, making it as varied as possible.

 51. Brighton Rock